 Cons

 On test, chicken wings and burgers cooked well thanks to excellent heat retention, and it gives sausages and halloumi wonderful grill lines.
 We especially like the versatile grill.
-The circular panel in the grill can be replaced with Weber accessories, like a wok, pizza stone, and even a waffle maker and the included thermometer is quick to respond and easy to read, and there are very few cool spots.
+The circular panel in the grill can be replaced with Weber accessories, like a wok and pizza stone.
+The included thermometer is quick to respond and easy to read, and there are very few cool spots.
 Suiting both serious grill masters and casual barbecuers, it looks impressive, is simple to use, and turns out great dishes.

-Buy the Weber Spirit II E-220 GBS from B&Q and Weber
+Buy the Weber Spirit II E-310 GBS Gas Barbecue from Argos and BBQ World

 George Foreman GFSBBQ1 single burner gas barbecue